-Next, let's add some merge fields so that the LMS can take information from registration fields and automatically place it in the pertinent position on your certificate before issuing it to the successful learner.
+Next, let's add some merge fields so that the Classroom can take information from registration fields and automatically place it in the pertinent position on your certificate before issuing it to the successful learner.

-You can create a merge field for any information that is captured in the Registration Fields of the LMS.
+You can create a merge field for any information that is captured in the Registration Fields of the Classroom.
 Use for student name, certificate issue date and expiration date, you must stylize those as follows:

-For all other fields you would like to use (i.e., Company, License Number, etc.), just make sure that what you set up in Adobe matches how it appears in the LMS Registration Fields setup.
+For all other fields you would like to use (i.e., Company, License Number, etc.), just make sure that what you set up in Adobe matches how it appears in the Classroom Registration Fields setup.

 Here's how it would look inside Adobe as you add merge fields:

-When you add a merge field (outside of student name, certificate date or expiration date) to your certificate, just make sure it matches exactly how the corresponding Registration Field exists in the LMS.
+When you add a merge field (outside of student name, certificate date or expiration date) to your certificate, just make sure it matches exactly how the corresponding Registration Field exists in the Classroom.
 See below for example: